0800 0584558 Appointment

 Will the shape of the breasts change?

 The shape of the breasts will change with time.
 With time and gravity the breasts will drop resulting in ptosis or drooping.
 In some cases, there may be ‘bottoming out’ which is the term used to describe fullness at the lower part of the breast.
 This most frequently occurs when an inferior pedicle is used where the bulk of the tissue is preserved at the lower part of the breast.
 Should you gain weight or loss weight the shape and size of the breast will vary accordingly.
 Changes will also occur during and after pregnancy.
-It is generally recommended that you wait about 6-12 months after pregnancy or breast feeding before undergoing a breast reduction procedure.
+It is generally recommended that you wait about 6-12 months after pregnancy or breast feeding before undergoing a breast reduction in Manchester & Cheshire.

 Can I fly after breast reduction?